Media Review - By Howard Johnson

 Leppard didn't bother with a formal introduction.
 As Steve Clark explains, "We were playing in broad daylight.
 We didn't have any big lights or effects.
 We hadn't dressed up for it either.
 We just went out there and rock and rolled for each other.
 If anybody else liked it, great."

 Joe went into his familiar repertoire of Mick Jagger-Gary Glitter poses while Phil and Steve turned on the guitar-heat Aerosmith style, jagged zig-zag riffs punctuated by fireball burst of feedback.
-At one point in the set, Steve slipped around the back line of ampifiers, snuck up behind Phil and gave him a wicked kick in the caboose.
+At one point in the set, Steve slipped around the back line of amplifiers, snuck up behind Phil and gave him a wicked kick in the caboose.

 The crowd's response was better than Leppard had ever expected.
 During the encore, while Rick was taking a brief drum break, Phil suggested to Joe that he give Rick a special introduction, something he hadn't done on any of the Irish shows.
 "So I went out after he was done and said 'Ladies and Gentlemen, Rick Allen on the drums.'
 You could have knocked me over with a feather.
 The cheering was so loud they practically blew us off stage.
 I mean, they were louder than we were.
 I could barely hear Rick because of the big waves of 'YEAH' which rolled over the stage.".